saewootuigim/saewootuigim.github.io/src/index.rst

 Biography
 ^^^^^^^^^
 I am specialized in scientific computing and finite element analysis.
 I use computational methods to explore and simulate the wave physics for engineering applications.
-I am also applying the machine laerning techniques to the structural engineering and computation mechanics.
+I am also applying the machine learning techniques to the structural engineering and computation mechanics.

 Title
 ^^^^^